 HackerRank Interviews provides a unique live coding platform for conducting technical interviews online.
-Typically, if a candidate is shortlisted from the first level of assessments, then an interview can be conducted.
+Typically, an interview can be conducted if a candidate is shortlisted from the first level of assessments.
 Interviews provide the interviewers with all the flexibility to recreate an experience similar to an on-site interview.
-It is a time-efficient and cost-effective method to remotely evaluate candidates.
+It is a time-efficient and cost-effective method to evaluate candidates remotely.
 Our platform gives the interviewers the ability to gauge a candidate's coding and problem-solving ability in real-time.
 This article will give you an overall idea about HackerRank Interviews and key features.

-Note: To understand the Interviews platform you can try out a sample interview as an interviewer using this link.
-You can also share the sample interview link with candidates to make them familiar with the platform before an interview.
+Note: To understand the Interviews platform, you can try out a sample interview as an interviewer using this link.
+You can also share the sample interview link with candidates to familiarize them with the platform before an interview.
 For candidates, you can share this link with them https://hr.gs/sampleint.

 This chaptered training video covers how to conduct technical interviews with HackerRank.

 - Interface Tour